SoniJai/WUElev8/README.md

 6. Run Api : **api/EmployeePerformance/lowestEmployeeEfficiency** for lowest n employees problem.

+Problem Statement 2- Reminder Service Problem
+# Description
+ReminderServiceProblem folder consists solution file for the same.
+This solution provides api for to add reminder.
+In background, the reminder are added to a collection at a given reminder time.

 ## Steps to run Reminder Service Problem solution

 1. Clone Repo SoniJai/WUElev8